|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Because of Li Yuanhao's arrogance in the letter, Soong Emperor Renzong, against the advice of admonition official Wu Yue, decreed that Li Yuanhao's previous conferral be rescinded and that the Soong Chinese be forbidden from trading with the Tanguts.
 The Soong court further gave out a reward for the head of Li Yuanhao, i.e., rewarding as governor-general of ding nan jie-du-shi.
 The Soong court conferred the post of an-hu-shi onto Xia Song for the territories of Jing-Yuan-Qin-Feng, and the post of an-hu-shi onto Fan Yong for the territories of Fu-Yan-Huan-Qing.
 Li Yuanhao invaded Soong and attacked Soong's bao-an jun Garrison [military district].
 At Anyuan-zhai, Li Yuanhao encountered a defeat in the hands of several Soong Chinese armies led by Di Qing.
 Di Qing, who was originally from west of the Yellow River Bend, with the title of xunjian zhi-hue-shi, was recorded to have long dangling hair.
 During the fightings, Di Qing often wore a bronze mask and impressed the enemy with a golden face.
 Li Yuanhao, with tens of thousands of army, retreated in face of Di Qing's ferociousness.
 Li Yuanhao then re-routed towards the Yanzhou area.

 The Khitans sent several messages to the Soong court in regards to their campaign against the Tanguts.
 The Khitans attacked the Tanguts in the first year of the Huangyou Era, i.e., AD 1049, and reported that they had succeeded in subjugating the Tanguts in 1054, i.e., the first year of the Zhihe Era.
+After Soong Emperor Renzong passed away, the Khitan emperor took the Soong emissary's hands into his hands, and shed tears, saying that the Khitans and the Soong Chinese had no war for 42 years.

 When the Soong Chinese took over some land west of 'shan-xi' (i.e., land to the west of the Huashan Mountain) that was seceded to the Tanguts, Tangut Emperor (Li Qianshun) wrote to the Jurchens asking for intervention.
 The Jurchens, as appreciation of the alliance with the Soong Chinese against the Khitans, had earlier seceded nine prefectures of 'shan-xi' ex-Khitan territories to Soong, including today's Shenxi Prov and the 'he-nan' land (south of the Yellow River).
-The Jurchens, who had an earlier agreement to allow Soong to retake today's Peking, would help Soong in the siege of Peking when the Song army failed to take over Peking from the remnant Khitans.
+The Jurchens, who had an earlier agreement to allow Soong to retake today's Peking, would help Soong in the siege of Peking when the Soong army failed to take over Peking from the remnant Khitans.
 Hence, the Jurchens, in exchange for surrendering Peking to Soong per the alliance agreement, received the tax revenues of Peking as compensation.
 (Later, the Jurchens retook the territories of 'he-nan' / 'shan-xi' and Peking after defeating the Soong Chinese and capturing two Soong emperors, Soong Huizong & Soong Qinzong.)

 Southern Soong Dynasty